 Spacey Appears In Court Over Sexual Assault Case Involving Busboy In Nantucket

-Actor Kevin Spacey appeared in a Massachusetts district court on Monday to face accusations that he sexually assaulted an 18-year-old man in Nantucket.
-Spacey did not enter a plea to the felony charge, despite earlier reports anticipating that he would plead not guilty.
+Actor Kevin Spacey appeared in a Massachusetts district court on Monday to face accusations that he sexually assaulted an 18-year-old man in Nantucket — a felony charge that was recently filed over an incident that occurred in 2016.

+"A not guilty plea was entered on the defendant's behalf" to the charge of indecent assault and battery, the district attorney's office said.

 "Spacey never said a word," member station WBUR's Frederic Thys reports.

-"He was not asked how he pleads."
+Spacey was released on his own recognizance; within an hour, he was back aboard the private jet that brought him to Nantucket for the court session.

-The hearing came two weeks after Nantucket District Attorney Michael O'Keefe filed a criminal complaint of indecent assault and battery against Spacey, identifying him in court documents by his legal name of Kevin S. Fowler.
+The hearing came two weeks after Nantucket District Attorney Michael O'Keefe filed a criminal complaint against Spacey, identifying him in court documents by his legal name of Kevin S. Fowler.

-In Monday's court session, the judge in the case ordered Spacey "to stay away from his alleged victim," Thys reports.
+In Monday's court session, Judge Thomas Barrett ordered Spacey "to stay away from his alleged victim," Thys reports.

-Judge Thomas Barrett also granted a request from Spacey's defense attorney, Alan Jackson, who asked that texts between the young man and his girlfriend be preserved, covering a period of six months past the date of the alleged assault.
+Barrett also granted a request from Spacey's defense attorney, Alan Jackson, who asked that texts between the young man and his girlfriend be preserved, covering a period of six months past the date of the alleged assault.

 Because of intense public interest in the case, a crowd packed into the small courtroom to see Spacey.
 But the famous actor spoke only to confer briefly with his attorney.
 The next court date is scheduled for March 4, when a pretrial hearing will be held.
+Spacey will not be required to attend that session.

 Standing in court, Spacey offered no response as the charge against was read aloud.
 Instead of being asked to enter a plea, the judge told him that if another charge is filed against him while this case is open, he could be held for 90 days without bail.
 Then attorneys in the case moved on to discuss procedural matters.